Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage contexts (KPI vs target, seniority bands, maturity models) but does not explicitly state when not to use or provide alternatives to other charts.
-Still provides clear context for an agent to decide.
+Provides examples of when to use (KPI vs target, seniority bands) but does not explicitly state when not to use or name alternatives.
+Still, the context helps the agent decide.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.